Building a High-Performing Team: Collaboration & Communication

 Picture a jazz band attempting to produce a harmonic melody without listening or taking cues from one another – likely a recipe for chaos and discord.
 Like the band, teams need transparency for best functioning and direction.

-In an interview, Cristina Harland, Chief People Officer at ZiveTech, transmits, “Transparency can feel uncomfortable at first, but it is necessary to team connection and combined endeavor.
+In an interview, Cristina Harland, Chief People Officer at ZiveTech, transmits, “Transparency can feel uncomfortable at first, but it is essential to team connection and joint effort.
 It ensures everyone knows the what, why, and how – eliminating the element of surprise.”

 Pillar III: Shared Goals – Aligning Efforts for Unified Direction

 Conceive setting out on a long road trip without a GPS or a map.
 Having shared aims perform the same function for teams.
-They ensure everyone is headed towards the same destination and follow the same road, so if you really think about it aligning the efforts for a unified purpose.
+They ensure everyone is headed towards the same destination and follow the same road, so aligning the efforts for a unified purpose.

-David Noel, a renowned team development consultant, underlines, “The possible within shared aims should not be underestimated.
+David Noel, a renowned team development consultant, underlines, “The power of shared aims should not be underestimated.
 They can drive a team to achieve seemingly impossible feats.”

 To make matters more complex, shared aims give a sense of purpose, growing responsibility and commitment amongst the team members.
-According to Fletcher, Major, and Davis (2008), teams with clear, shared aims demonstrated higher motivation levels, a to make matters more complex analyzing of their roles, and better team interactions.
+According to Fletcher, Major, and Davis (2008), teams with clear, shared aims demonstrated higher motivation levels, a further understanding of their roles, and better team interactions.

 The triumvirate of Trust, Transparency, and Shared Goals don’t act individually.
-Together, they function as the foundation of a functional team, growing an engagement zone where teams crackle with passion and camaraderie and where performances reliably outpace expectations.
-They not just formulary the teams but keep and grow them, making them capable of scaling the highest peaks together.
+Together, they function as the backbone of a functional team, growing an engagement zone where teams crackle with passion and camaraderie and where performances reliably outpace expectations.
+They not just form the teams but keep and grow them, making them capable of scaling the highest peaks together.

 Frequently Asked Questions